 A time horizon is a period of time that you set for your investment or trade to run its course (be settled).
-Time horizons can range from a matter of minutes to years, depending on whether you're an investor or a trader and what sort of risk you're comfortable with taking.
+Time horizons can range from a matter of minutes to years, depending on whether you're an investor or a trader and what sort of risk you're comfortable taking.

 Generally, yes, that is true.

-With Bitcoin, for example, if you'd bought 1 BTC at the beginning of this year, then you'd have a 64.87% ROI.
+With Bitcoin, for example, if you bought 1 BTC at the beginning of this year, you'd have a 64.87% ROI.
 Consider, however, what buying 1 BTC back in 2015 would've meant.
 From then until June 2020, despite the 2018 bear market, you'd have garnered a 3500% ROI.
 Consequently, in Bitcoin's case, longer time horizons (like 5 years) are better, based on historical data.